pmean/build-website/text/04/retrospective.md

 causes](temporality.html) for one notable exception).
 These studies also cannot be blinded and will often have incomplete information.

 Acknowledge the weaknesses of retrospective reviews openly.
-You don\'t want to leave the impression that you are naive.
+You don't want to leave the impression that you are naive.
 But do stress that even with these limitations, the information will be valuable.